migerh/js-module-walker/README.md

 # Usage

-This is still work in progress, for now you have to clone this repository and first install all dependencies:
+This is still work in progress, for now you have to clone this repository and first install all dependencies and install into your global node modules:

 ```
 $ npm install
+# npm install -g .
 ```

 Then you can analyze your project with

 ```
-$ npm start <path/to/your/project/root> -s > graph.dot
+$ js-module-walker <path/to/your/project/root> > graph.dot
 ```